Free Bash Scripting Course: Learn Bash Scripting Online in 2026

 - System monitoring — Health checks and alerts

-- Deployment scripts - Automated deployments
+- Deployment scripts — Automated deployments with Docker

 - Task automation — Cron jobs and scheduled tasks